 Executives have five years from their appointment to accumulate the minimum number of shares required.
-The value of unvested LTIP share awards is not included in the calculation of ownership.

 After the five-year accumulation period, if an executive is not in compliance with the applicable share ownership policy requirement, the executive has 30 days to comply.